 If you are looking at a pipeline's latest run, you can create a defect related to one or more of the failed test runs:

 Select the relevant rows in the grid and click Report Defect.

-The new defect is linked to the runs you selected and contains a link to this pipeline run's Failure Analysis tab.
+The new defect is linked to the runs you selected and contains a link to this pipeline run's Tests tab.

 Add additional columns to the grid of failed test runs

 navigate to the pipeline and to a particular run of the pipeline.

 |Application modules||see which application modules are currently associated to the tests that failed.|

 |Problem||see whether the test has a history of unsuccessful runs.
 For details, see Identify problematic tests.|

 |Who's on it?||see who's investigating this failed run.|

 see defects that are linked to the failed run.